yberreby/filsmick.github.io/TextShower.md

 <p>The margin, the padding and the height are animated. </p>

-### Download
+### Download and instructions
-Downloads are on the [releases page](https://github.com/filsmick/TextShower/releases/latest/).
+Downloads are on the [releases page](https://github.com/filsmick/TextShower/releases/latest/) and instructions are in the [README](https://github.com/filsmick/TextShower#readme).

-If you want to have the very newest builds, simply [download the master branch](https://github.com/filsmick/TextShower/archive/master.zip) of the repository.
-You will find TextShower.js, TextShower.min.js, an HTML test page, the license, the readme, the pure JavaScript version and the latest Stable builds.
-Be careful!
-Some things may be broken because these builds are not fully tested.

 <script src="/javascripts/TextShower.min.js"></script>